 The correlation cell can be either located on an Integration Service or (if required) somewhere else.
 It is just a standard cell that is configured and used as a correlation cell.
 It is not a special installation.

 Events reference the occurrence of availability and performance metric threshold breaches.
 Events can come from many sources.
 PATROL Agents normally detect and generate "availability" events that are sent to the Infrastructure Management Server, while "performance" events are raised in the Infrastructure Management Server based on threshold evaluations in the analytics process.
-For more information, see Event report in the operator console.

 In general, attributes that are "availability" in nature generate events configured in the PATROL Agent and are passed to Infrastructure Management.
 Performance attributes are sent as data to the Infrastructure Management Server.
 The Infrastructure Management Server might then have thresholds that generate events based on the data received.
 These events might be in the form of Critical, Major, Minor, and so on, or as abnormality events.
 Additionally, all trended data in BMC PATROL is visible in the operator console.